-Valtos beach is more than 1km long and it's quite wide, especially in the middle.
+Valtos beach is more than 1km long and it’s quite wide, especially in the middle.
 It is gravelly, but when you enter the water there are tiny pebbles and after those the ground is sandy.
-The sand is finer on the left side of the beach.
+The sand is finer on the right side of the beach.
+On the left side of the beach there are slightly larger stones, and stones and rocks can be seen in the water, so you need to be more careful.
+Of course, for all lovers of diving, this will be an interesting place.
 The sea is deep after 10 steps, so you should take care of children because there is no long shoal.

 The beach is clean and the most of it is covered with sunbeds and parasols.
 There is space for those with their own equipment on the both sides of the beach.
 Along the beach you will find two mini-markets where you can buy drinks or food for more affordable prices than in those that are located near the beach.
 Also, during the day you will see the vendor with drinks in a small fridge, whose prices are very affordable.

 The prices for renting sunbeds and parasols vary from bar to bar, but in all bars, in addition to the ordered drink, the rental of a set is additionally paid from 10 to 20€.
 Of course, all cafes offer the use of toilets, showers, changing cabins, food service on the beach and the like.

 There is a lifeguard on the beach every day, and there is also a city shower near him, so anyone can use it freely.
 You can certainly freely use the showers and cabins located on the beach, near the bars.
 Unfortunately, there is no natural shade on this beach.

 If you like water sports, on this beach you can rent paddle boats, kayaks, paddle boards or ride a boat.